 Monies in the funds of The Port, except as otherwise described below with respect to investments controlled by the terms of a bond resolution or trust agreement or indenture, and to the extent in excess of current needs, may be invested in accordance with the Ohio Uniform Depository Act, Revised Code Sections 135.01-135.52 (UDA).
-At December 31, 2023 and 2022, the aggregate amount of monies in the general operating funds of The Port held in demand deposit and money market accounts was \$4,102,259 and \$2,328,480, respectively, all of which constituted "active deposits," with three qualified banking institutions, deposited in accordance with UDA.
-At December 31, 2023 and 2022, approximately \$750,000 of these deposits were covered by FDIC insurance.
-Of the remaining balances at December 31, 2023 and 2022, approximately \$3,352,300 and \$1,578,500, respectively, were collateralized with securities by the pledging institution's trust department or agent, but not in The Port's name.
-In 2022, The Port established investment accounts with STAR Ohio (State Treasury Asset Reserve of Ohio) for interim deposits.
-The STAR Ohio investments were the only amounts from the unrestricted general operating funds not held in demand deposit or money markets with a qualified banking institution during the two-year period ended December 31, 2023.
+At December 31, 2024 and 2023, the aggregate amount of monies in the general operating funds of The Port held in demand deposit and money market accounts was \$1,929,762 and \$4,102,259, respectively, all of which constituted "active deposits," with qualified banking institutions, deposited in accordance with UDA.
+At December 31, 2024, approximately \$500,000, of these deposits were covered by FDIC insurance and at December 31, 2023, approximately \$750,000 of these deposits were covered by FDIC insurance.
+Of the remaining balances at December 31, 2024 and 2023, approximately \$1,492,762 and \$3,352,300, respectively, were collateralized with securities by the pledging institution's trust department or agent, but not in The Port's name.
+The STAR Ohio investments were the only amounts from the unrestricted general operating funds not held in demand deposit or money markets with a qualified banking institution during the two-year period ended December 31, 2024.